-Six of Pentacles Tarot Card Meaning
+Ten of Cups Tarot Card Meaning

 The Six of Pentacles represents compassion, generosity, and cultivating good karma.